rix1337/docker-ripper/README.md

 To add your purchased license key to MakeMKV/Ripper add it to the `enter-your-key-then-rename-to.settings.conf` at `app_Key = "`**[ENTER KEY HERE]**`"` and rename the file to settings.conf.

+# FAQ

+_How do I set ripper do do something else?_

+Ripper will place a bash-file ([ripper.sh](https://github.com/cclarke591/docker-ripper/blob/master/root/ripper/ripper.sh)) automatically at /config that is responsible for detecting and ripping disks.
+You are completely free to modify it on your local docker host.
+No modifications to this main image are required for minor edits to that file.

+_I want another output format that requires another piece of software!_

+You need to fork this image and build it yourself on docker hub.
+A good starting point is the [Dockerfile](https://github.com/cclarke591/docker-ripper/blob/master/Dockerfile#L30) that includes setup instructions for the used ripping software.

+_I want to use this in a commercial setting._

+Please consider a donation that reflects the amount of saved work hours in your organization.
+Just send me a PM on [gitter](https://gitter.im/rix1337).

 # Credits
 - [Idea based on Discbox by kingeek](http://kinggeek.co.uk/projects/item/61-discbox-linux-bash-script-to-automatically-rip-cds-dvds-and-blue-ray-with-multiple-optical-drives-and-no-user-intervention)